These are some of the best movies about Japan to watch to help understand the country before visiting or just for general viewing.

 They are a mix of mostly Japanese movies and a few foreign movies made in Japan that are about the country.

-Also a top tip: You can get a 1-month free trial of Amazon Prime (get with that link) where you can watch many of these movies about Japan for free and then cancel before the trial ends if you don’t want to continue.
+Top tip: You can get a 1-month free trial of Amazon Prime (get with that link) where you can watch many of these movies about Japan for free and then cancel before the trial ends if you don’t want to continue.

 Drive My Car (2021)

 I’ve updated this list since first publishing it a few years ago to reflect some other recent movies and Drive My Car is number one on this list now.
+If you were to watch just one recent movie about Japan then make it this one.
+It’s the best Japanese movie I’ve seen in a while.

 It follows an actor whose wife dies and in dealing with his grief he ends up getting new work and needs a driver to help get him around.
 That driver is a young 20-year-old woman and they develop a special relationship over time and in doing so it helps him.